What Are the Largest Vision Insurance Companies?

 What is the best vision insurance?

 The best vision insurance depends on what options you have and what coverage you need.
 If you have coverage from your job, you might not have a choice in what features and benefits you have.
 If you're shopping for just yourself, compare a few plans in your area.
-Think about what kind of eyewear you need, if you need more than one vision exam each year and what your monthly budget is.
+Blue Cross Blue Shield, VSP, Humana and EyeMed are among the best options.
+Think about what kind of eyewear you need, whether you need more than one vision exam each year and what your monthly budget is.

 What is the difference between VSP and EyeMed?